 Shape: Having established position, azimuth and scale, additional positions will allow all the detail of the survey to be fixed.

 Detail: From the established framework the survey can be conducted in earnest, gathering all the required information.
-The following lists some of the more important detail which is recorded:
+The following list is some of the more important details which can be recorded from this survey:

 - The position of the coastline (High Water and Low Water mark)

 - The nature of the bottom at regular intervals over the whole water area